 Picking Better or Best?
 How to Navigate Good Choices

 Dukes also advises that there is no downside when deciding between two good choices.
 You have to try one and go for it.
 Investing more time into the decision isn’t necessarily producing a better decision.
 Eventually, you’ll reach diminishing marginal returns on time invested in deciding, and it’s simply time to act.

-The number of candidates you interview impacts your satisfaction with your decision.
+The number of candidates you interview impacts your satisfaction with your hiring decision.
 The recruiting process can also influence the outcome of your hiring choices and, ultimately, your decisions.
-Taking a lookback perspective and asking yourself questions about what worked or didn’t work will help you uncover better outcomes in less time.
+Taking a lookback perspective and ask yourself questions about what worked or didn’t work.
+A lookback will help you uncover better outcomes in less time.
 However, overanalyzing your choices is a trap.
-If you find a candidate with 80% of what you’re looking for, hire them!
+If you find a candidate with 80% of what you’re looking for, make the offer!